Yashaswini0110/PDD/README.md

 *   Clause-by-clause summaries in plain English
 *   Severity scoring (Green/Yellow/Red) with India-specific rules
 *   Q&A with exact clause citations from the document
-*   Gemini-powered 8th-grade explanations via `/query_llm/{job_id}` endpoint for simple, tenant-friendly language
 *   Exportable report (PDF/HTML) for easy review
 *   Privacy features: temporary storage and a user-triggered delete-now endpoint

 ## Architecture Overview

 The backend is a FastAPI application deployed on Google Cloud Run.
-It uses PyPDF2 for parsing PDF documents, Google Gemini API (via REST) for generating simple explanations, and a custom Severity Engine with rule-based logic.
-Documents are temporarily stored in local file system (storage/uploads/).
+It leverages Google Cloud Document AI for parsing PDF documents, Vertex AI Gemini for generating clause summaries and powering the Q&A feature, and a custom Severity Engine with rule-based logic.
+Temporarily stores documents in Google Cloud Storage.
 The frontend is a single-page application built with HTML, CSS, and JavaScript, providing an intuitive user interface for document uploads and result visualization.

 ### System Architecture